Lenard-Balescu correction to mean-field theory: Introduction

 hence it should describe relaxation to Maxwellian equilibrium on the long timescale $t\gg N$.
 For a thorough discussion of the relevance of this equation in plasma physics, we refer e.g.~to~\cite[Section~11.11]{Krall-Trivelpiece}, \cite[Section~47]{LL-vol10}, \cite[Chapter~5]{Nicholson}, or \cite[Part~1]{Decoster}.
 A key feature of this equation is to take into account collective screening effects in form of the nonlocal nonlinearity of the kernel~\eqref{eq:LB-kernel} via the dispersion function $\e$.
 As such, it can be viewed as a corrected version of the celebrated (phenomenological) Landau equation, which indeed amounts to neglecting collective effects, that is, setting $\e\equiv1$.

-From the mathematical viewpoint, this dynamical screening in form of the full nonlinearity of the kernel~\eqref{eq:LB-kernel} makes the study of the Lenard-Balescu equation~\eqref{eq:LB} reputedly difficult.
+From the mathematical viewpoint, this dynamical screening in form of the full nonlinearity of the kernel~\eqref{eq:LB-kernel} makes the study of the Lenard--Balescu equation~\eqref{eq:LB} reputedly difficult.
 Even local well-posedness remains an open problem, while the only rigorous results concern the relaxation of the linearized evolution at the Maxwellian equilibrium~\cite{Merchant-Liboff-73,Strain-07}.

 In this context, any rigorous derivation from particle dynamics~\eqref{eq:part-dyn} has remained elusive, apart from some partial attempts in~\cite{Lancellotti-10,VW-18} (see also~\cite{BPS-13,Winter-19} for corresponding attempts at the derivation of the Landau equation in the weak-coupling regime).
 On top of well-posedness issues, the difficulty is mainly twofold: \begin{enumerate}[$\bullet$] \item proving a priori estimates on correlation functions that are uniform up to the long timescale $t\sim N$.
 A major problem here is that regularity is not uniformly propagated by the Liouville equation (\ref{eq:Liouville}). \item rigorously establishing the relaxation of the equation for the $2$-particle correlation function in order to get a closed kinetic equation for the density $f$.
-The problem is that this relaxation holds only in a weak sense corresponding to linear Landau damping for two typical particles, and therefore it is not clear that the error term (which converges only weakly to 0) will not contribute to the limiting dynamics. \end{enumerate}
+The problem is that this relaxation holds only in a weak sense corresponding to linear Landau damping for two typical particles, and therefore it is not clear that the error term (which converges only weakly to 0) would not contribute to the limiting dynamics. \end{enumerate}